 We are a small library service with four libraries and one mobile library.
 We are staffed with four community librarians who are full time and each branch has four part-time customer service officers.
 We are located in two urban centres and two rural centres, which very much influences the staff we can attract to roles in each library.

-Our first take up of the Entry-level course was a trial, to see where it was pitched, and now we are moving forward with offering this to staff who are new to libraries or have less than two years’ experience working in a library.
+Our first take up of the lowest-cost course was a trial, to see where it was pitched, and now we are moving forward with offering this to staff who are new to libraries or have less than two years’ experience working in a library.

-The Intermediate courses are offered to staff with some working experience, and they are allowed to choose the module the wish to study – however initially their community librarian will be looking for a good spread of the courses for their team – but we plan on having staff complete all modules eventually.
-One of our community librarians is going to take an Advanced level course if she can get time.
+The mid-cost courses are offered to staff with some working experience, and they are allowed to choose the module the wish to study – however initially their community librarian will be looking for a good spread of the courses for their team – but we plan on having staff complete all modules eventually.
+One of our community librarians is going to take an Manager level course if she can get time.

 We have built the Opening the Book courses into our induction programme so that as we set goals for new staff this becomes part of our 3-6 month objectives, but we haven’t as yet picked up on the assessment support area of the courses or included them in staff appraisals.